 Donating to GLS

-Our page on how to donate to GLASS details how to contribute by check or online.
+Our page on how to donate to GLS details how to contribute by check or online.